jackkq/PickMyShot/README.md

 1. Incorporate stochastic elements into shot cost (needs more research into how the factors would affect probability of shot success).
 2. Allow users to upload an image of the hole map and convert this into a PickMyShot hole.
-3. Allow users to upload their shots for a specific hole to enable a dynamic weigth calculation based on previous performance.
+3. Allow users to upload their shots for a specific hole to enable a dynamic weight calculation based on previous performance.

 ## Author